huan/docker-simple-mail-forwarder/README.md

 Voice from Users
 ------------------------------------

 > @Brian Christner : After testing a ton of different mail projects I finally discovered Simple Mail Forwarder (SMF) by Huan.
 This image is based on Alpine which is already a positive.
 It is super tiny and as the name suggests, easy to use. [link](https://www.brianchristner.io/setting-up-a-mail-forwarder-in-docker/)

 > @kachkaev : really happy to discover it! [link](https://github.com/huan/docker-simple-mail-forwarder/issues/5#issue-165988701)

 > @kiani: have a working mail server, seriously, it was that easy. [link](https://kiani.io/blog/custom-domain-mail-forward)

-> @counterbeing : great image.
+> @counterbeing: great image.
 Wonderfully easy interface, with all that i need. :+1: [link](https://github.com/huan/docker-simple-mail-forwarder/issues/6#issuecomment-248667232)

-> @nelfer : Guess what?
+> @nelfer: Guess what?
 Your image already supports this! [link](https://github.com/huan/docker-simple-mail-forwarder/issues/13#issuecomment-255562151)

-> @Czocher : It's at least a timesaver if not a lifesaver. [link](https://github.com/huan/docker-simple-mail-forwarder/issues/50#issue-427317446)
+> @Czocher: It's at least a timesaver if not a lifesaver. [link](https://github.com/huan/docker-simple-mail-forwarder/issues/50#issue-427317446)

 What is SMF?
 (Simple Mail Forwarder)
 ------------------------------------

 If you had a domain name and only wanted to have one(or a few) email address from this domain, but you want to forward all the emails to another email account.
 SMF is exactly what you need. (with [Docker](http://docker.com))

 This docker image was built for ultimate **simplicity** because of this reason.
 I owned many domains and needed email addresses of them(for fun/work), and I hated to config email server.
 Some DNS providers provide free email forwarding service for their own domain, some do not.
 And almose all email forwarding service is NOT free.
 So I decided to make it myself(thanks docker).

 ### Related Services

 - [DuoCircle Email Forwarding](http://www.duocircle.com/services/email-forwarding) From $59.95/year
 - [Cloud Mail In](https://www.cloudmailin.com/plans) From $9/month.
 And it is not for human.
 - [MailGun](https://mailgun.com) professional service.
 Free plan includes 10,000 emails/month. but [can result in your domain being treated as spam](https://blog.rajivm.net/mailgun-forwarding-spam.html)